IPMI-NWU/HELPNet/README.md

 *  The CHAOS dataset with mask annotations can be downloaded from [CHOAS](https://chaos.grand-challenge.org/).

 *  Scribble for CHAOS can be found at [CHOAS_scribbles](https://github.com/zefanyang/pacingpseudo).

+The above are the links to the datasets used in the article.
+We are not the creators of these datasets.
+If you use any of the following data, please cite the corresponding papers.
+The image boundary priors can be extracted using the PiDiNet network; the authors of [PiDiNet](https://openaccess.thecvf.com/content/ICCV2021/papers/Su_Pixel_Difference_Networks_for_Efficient_Edge_Detection_ICCV_2021_paper.pdf) have provided a pre-trained model.

 ## Requirements
 * python 3.8 <br>